SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 ok to store their payment details for later use.

-Most often you will use the `disableStoredPaymentDetails` feature in combination with the [Instrument Mode][instrument-mode] capability.
+Most often you will use the `disableStoredPaymentDetails` feature in combination with the {% if documentation_section contains "checkout-v3" %} [Instrument Mode]({{ features_url }}/customize-ui/instrument-mode) {% else %} [3-D Secure 2]({{ features_url }}/optional/instrument-mode) {% endif %}
+capability.
 If you build your own menu and want to show stored payment details, you will need to set the `disableStoredPaymentDetails` to `true`.
 It is important that you then store the `paymentToken` in your system or call Swedbank Pay with the `payerReference` to get all active payment tokens registered on that payer when building your menu.

 ## GDPR